 Bachelor of Science in International Business Studies

-The international business studies (IBS) major is designed to prepare you to live and conduct business successfully around the world.
+The international business studies (IBS) major is designed to prepare you to conduct business successfully around the world.

 By placing equal emphasis on business and international studies, including advanced language training and a semester abroad, the IBS program will teach you to apply business principles to a region of the world in that region’s native language.

-This specialized international training will make you a particularly attractive candidate for a variety of careers as markets become more globalized by the day.
+This specialized international training will give you excellent preparation for a wide variety of careers as markets continue to become more globalized.

 If you enjoy living and working in different cultures, speaking different languages and interacting with people from various regions of the world, IBS is the major for you.

-As an IBS student you will spend a fall or spring semester studying abroad in a region of the world where your language of choice is spoken.
+As an IBS student you will spend a fall or spring semester studying abroad in a region of the world where your language of choice is spoken (Chinese, French, German, Italian, Japanese, Spanish, Arabic or Russian).

-Students studying Chinese will work with their undergraduate program advisor to discuss other study abroad options.
+Students studying Chinese, Arabic or Russian will work with their undergraduate program advisor to discuss other study abroad options.

 Honors in International Business Studies